faermanj/aws-daleks/README.md

 ```
 Any other credential in the default credentials chain works: http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html

-3- Just fly, don't exterminate (a.k.a dry run):
+3- Just iterate, don't exterminate (a.k.a dry run):
 ```
   sbt run
 ```